Cycle flow based module detection in directed recurrence networks: Comparing CMSM with other methods

-The next example is a network with $21$ nodes, for which LOLA-clustering finds two metastable modules: $C_1$ colored in blue and $C_2$ colored in red, see Figure \ref{fig:marcoex_a}).
-The rest of the network forms a large transition region consisting of nodes with affiliation less than $0.8$ (see Supplementary material for more detailed analysis).
-If we cluster this network using the gNG algorithm, a third module $C_3$ appears (green in \ref{fig:marcoex_b}).
+The next example is a network with $21$ nodes, for which CMSM clustering finds two metastable modules: $C_1$ colored in blue and $C_2$ colored in red, see Figure \ref{fig:marcoex}(a).
+The rest of the network forms a large transition region consisting of nodes with affiliation probability less than $0.8$.
+If we cluster this network using the modularity optimization (or Infomap) algorithm, a third module $C_3$ appears (green in \ref{fig:marcoex}(b)).
 However, $C_3$ is not a metastable module because none of its nodes are connected via short paths in both directions.
-For example, $A$ and $B$ are connected by a directed edge $(AB)$, but in order to go from $B$ to $A$, the RW has to pass through the whole network.
-Consequently, $I_{AB}$ is small, and therefore LOLA-clustering overcomes this problem and is thus improving upon existing methods.
+For example, $A, B\in C_3$ are connected by a directed edge $(AB)$, but in the direction from $B$ to $A$ they are connected only by long paths that pass through the whole network.
+Consequently, $I_{AB}$ is small and therefore CMSM-clustering overcomes this problem, improving upon existing one-directional density based methods.
+The only stable partition found by MS is shown in Figure \ref{fig:marcoex} (c).
+Due to the benefit of looking at walks of different length, MS recognizes the full structure of the network and obtains two modules, but because it can produce only hard partitions nodes from $C_3$ get assigned to $C_2$.